ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

- Bool: sleeping_thread_compare: disables interupts and compares wake time and priority
+ sleeping_thread_compare: disables interupts and compares wake time and priority

- Static Struct: list_time_based_sleeping_thread_list: Sets up the timer to interrupt TIMER_FREQ times per second, and registers the corresponding interrupt
+ list_time_based_sleeping_thread_list: Sets up the timer to interrupt TIMER_FREQ times per second, and registers the corresponding interrupt

- void: timer_sleep(): Wakes and sleeps semaphores
+ timer_sleep(): Wakes and sleeps semaphores

+ thread_tick(): Keeps track of the number of ticks

+ thread_create(): creates threads

+ thread_yield(): disables interrupts and then puts threads in priority order

+ thread_init(): Init load_avg and recent_cpu to 0 here.

+ thread_start(): starts the thread

 ---- ALGORITHMS ----